TedHusted/awake/awake.md/awake.md

 “Big day,” says Darlene.
 “Are you ready for your first implant?”

-Julie nods vigorously.
+Julie nods.
+Vigorously.
 Jill says, “Offspring is ready.
 I’m not.”

 “There’s nothing to worry about, Mom,” Darlene says smiling.
 “We inject chips all the time.
 A bot could do it, but we like the human touch. — Is the phone ready to go with the Link app?”